Tropix126/taolib/website/src/pages/docs/drivetrain-setup.md

 }
 ```

-From there, follow the steps above to tune `drive_gains`.
+From there, follow the same steps above to tune `drive_gains`.

 > If you're having trouble figuring out how to tune PID gains or understanding this step, then the following additional resources might helpful:
 > - https://georgegillard.com/documents/2-introduction-to-pid-controllers